ialeksandrov/ialeksandrov.github.io/_posts/2023-10-10-ubuntu-dummy-output-in-sound-settings-after-firmware-update.markdown

 date:   2023-10-10 22:21:14 +0300
 categories: jekyll update
 ---
-### How to fix sound card not detected - DummyOutput in sound settings after broken firmware upgade: Failed to recover ME Firmware

 After a firmware update I've started experiencing a sound issue on Lenovo ThinkPad T15 having Ubuntu 22.04.
 There is no sound at all, the sound settings displaying a single "Dummy Output" entry.
 This issue was really annoying and I solved it after a long time Googling.